 You push good enough, he offers you a cigarette.
 It is my belief the younger street kids take advantage of this.

-Today I’m walking across the park to try to play some basketball at the court.
+I’m walking across People’s Park to try to play some basketball at the court.
 I say try because it doesn’t take long shooting, warming up, getting going, that some down-and-outer from the park comes to play or grab the ball or try and mess with you somehow.

 I set my things down.
 And like clockwork, a drifter walks up.